pytchlang/pytch-vm/doc/source/user/sprite.rst

         Costumes = ["smiling-kitten.jpg",
                     "frowning-kitten.jpg"]

-By default the Sprite will use the first image as it's appearance.
+By default the Sprite will use the first image as its appearance.
 If you want to change to another costume you can use the *switch_costume* method.